polygon

 (Transparency artifacts)

-In the unusual case that you draw multiple polygons with the same element and they overlap and you use transparency for one or more of them (properties color, borderColor below), you may need to set backColor = <cds>"opaque"<cds> for accurate display.
+In the unusual case that you draw multiple polygons in the same element and they overlap and have transparency, (properties color, borderColor below), you need to set backColor = <cds>"opaque"<cds> for accurate display.

 Input properties